 If you or someone you know is in need of support, seek help immediately.
 You can call the free, confidential National Suicide Prevention Lifeline at 1-800-273-TALK (8255) at any time.

-September 9-15th is National Suicide Prevention Week.
+The second week of September is National Suicide Prevention Week.
 In honor of this week, BGCA has released a new Suicide Prevention & Awareness Guide full of helpful tips, information and resources for Clubs that is available for download on BGCA.net.

 Suicide is a major health concern in the United States that impacts thousands of young people, their families, and communities each year.
 Suicide is the second leading cause of death for youth between the ages of 10 and 24, and rates of death due to suicide among youth have more than doubled in the past 10 years.